The first cases of the coronavirus have been diagnosed in the UK, with two people from the same family being treated at a specialist centre.

 After several delays, the evacuation flight left Wuhan at 9.45am local time on Friday, carrying 83 Britons and 27 non-UK nationals, mostly from EU countries.

-The flight arrived at the Brize Norton RAF base in Oxfordshire at around 1.30pm.
+The flight is expected to arrive at the Brize Norton RAF base in Oxfordshire at around 1pm, the FCO said.

 Cabinet Office Minister Michael Gove told Sky News on Friday that another plane will be sent if necessary.